Avantika019-sys/APK-Bank-system/report.md

 # Architecture
 This is an overall class diagram which represents the main functional components for the portfolio system and their relationships without showing the helper class such as logger.
 The diagram shows that the system is designed for the user to one or multiple accounts, change betweeen currency and stocks.
 It illustrates the dependency of account on transaction.

+NOTE!! need to change class diagram to component diagram

 ```puml
 @startuml
 Bank *-- Account